mike-jung/ubiaccess-framework/README.md

 (oracle module is necessary to be installed and configured if you want to use Oracle)

   * Failover for Redis is also supported and you can set connection information for sentinels as follows.
+    (Redis is used only for SocketIO messaging if you do not use it for other purposes)

 ```js
 // config.js